jamesplease/redux-resource/docs/requests/request-names.md

 such as response caching and request deduplication, but they are often an inconvenience when it comes to debugging code.

-For instance, if you have an endpoint that allows a user to run a user, two searches against the endpoint may have the keys "aBui9Xc" and "9d8cdd3".
+For instance, if you have an endpoint that allows a user to run a search, two searches against the endpoint may have the keys "aBui9Xc" and "9d8cdd3".
 These keys don't communicate the _purpose_ of these requests; they are just arbitrary strings.